Showing posts with label mysql. Show all posts

 Install Mysql using Docker:

-For installing the desired version of MySQL first, visit docker mysql image section where we can find the available MySQL version.
+To install the desired version of MySQL first, visit docker mysql image section where we can find the available MySQL version.
 In this tutorial, we are using MySQL version 5.7.

 Use the following command on the server to install the MySQL image